vzachari/IronSmithQSM/README.md

 g) Process single or multiple participants in parallel (multiple instances and nohup supported).
 h) Provide comprehensive user feedback and detailed error reporting.
 When an error or warning occurs, Ironsmith does not display cryptic messages but instead provides detailed reports of what might have gone wrong and how a user can fix the error/warning.

+#### If Ironsmith QSM was useful for your research/project, please cite the following publication:
+*Zachariou, V., Bauer, C. E., Powell, D. K., & Gold, B. T. (2022).
+Ironsmith: An automated pipeline for QSM-based data analyses.
+NeuroImage, 249, 118835.*

 ## Release Notes (latest release):

 #### Ironsmith QSM v1.2